 What is Hreflang?

 Hreflang is an attribute that indicates the language and optionally the geographic target of a webpage.
-It’s used when you have multiple versions of content for different languages or regions.
+Use it when you have multiple versions of content for different languages or regions.

 Hreflang purposes: